 Would you voluntarily pass on a “discounted” investment opportunity?
 Probably not!

-iv.
+v.
 Is It Compulsory to Pay SIP Every Month?

-No, SIPs are flexible, and fund houses understand that investors may have financial constraints occasionally.
 Some AMCs even allow you to pause your SIP for a few months instead of skipping randomly.

 If you think you may struggle with payments, check with your fund house about a pause option rather than defaulting.

-v.
+vi.
 How Many SIPs Can You Skip?

 Most AMCs do not penalize you for missing 1–2 payments.
-But, if you keep skipping SIPs frequently, your AMC may:

 - Cancel your SIP automatically.